spacetelescope/jwst/docs/straylight/source/main.rst

 Overview
 --------
-This routine removes and/or otherwise corrects for stray-light that may contaminate a MIRI MRS spectrum, due a bright source in the MRS slice gaps.
+This routine removes and/or otherwise corrects for stray-light that may contaminate a MIRI MRS short-wavelength spectrum, due a bright source in the MRS slice gaps.
 The current routine determines the stray-light by using signal in-between slices and linearly interpolates over the slice.
-On MIRI MRS data straylight has only been detected on the  short wavelength IFU detector.

 The source of the MIRI MRS stray-light has been identified as being caused by scattering in optical components within the SMO.
 The stray-light is